Christmas University Challenge: 2024 results

 Snatching victory on the final starter-for-ten, the winning Durham University team consisted of Liz James, Tracey MacLeod, Carla Denyer, and Sophia Smith Galer, who beat the Queens' College, Cambridge team of John Zarnecki, Stephanie Merritt, Jenny Kleeman and Richard K. Morgan.

+2025 results

+For the 2025 series, to mark the fifteenth anniversary of the Christmas edition of the programme, one team from each prior series was invited back for another attempt.